Maryam021/alx-low_level_programming/0x01-variables_if_else_while/README.md

- I was having that alphabet soup, I never thought that it would pay off a program that prints all single digit numbers of base 10 starting from 0, followed by a new line. a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+ I was having that alphabet soup, I never thought that it would pay off a program that prints all single digit numbers of base 10 starting from 0, followed by a new line. a program that prints all single digit numbers of base 10 starting from 0, followed by a new line. a program that prints the lowercase alphabet in reverse, followed by a new line.